saa-ts-dacs/dacs/part_I/chapter_4/6_finding_aids.md

 This element identifies any other finding aids to the materials being described, particularly if they are available to the user, and provides information about the form and content of those finding aids.

 Commentary: Finding aid is a broad term that covers any type of description or means of reference made or received by an archival repository in the course of establishing administrative or intellectual control over archival materials.
-The term “finding aid” can include a variety of descriptive tools prepared by an archives (e.g., guides, calendars, inventories, box lists, indexes, etc.) or prepared by the creator of the records (e.g., registers, indexes, transfer lists, classification schemes, etc.).
+The term "finding aid" can include a variety of descriptive tools prepared by an archives (e.g., guides, calendars, inventories, box lists, indexes, etc.) or prepared by the creator of the records (e.g., registers, indexes, transfer lists, classification schemes, etc.).
 Such tools provide a representation of, or a means of access to, the materials being described that enables users to identify material relating to the subject of their inquiries.
-An archival repository’s descriptive system will likely consist of various types of finding aids, each serving a particular purpose.
+An archival repository's descriptive system will likely consist of various types of finding aids, each serving a particular purpose.

 ## Sources of Information